Model evaluation

 Arguments

-• minimal_y_length: Minimum number of test instances for a user to be counted.
-E.g. if 10, then all users with the number of ranked movies under 10 will be skipped.
+m<:NCFModel: The learned model.test_df: The whole test set in a DataFrame.minimal_y_length: Minimum number of test instances for a user to be counted.
+E.g. if 10, then all users with the number of ranked movies under 10 will be skipped.top_n_mrr: Int or nothing.
+Number of top predictions to be considered.

 Returns

-• NamedTuple with fields: {MeanExtRR, MRR, MAP, MeanACC}, representing 4 different metrics averaged by the total number of valid users.
+NamedTuplewith fields: {MeanExtRR, MRR, MAP, MeanACC}, representing 4 different metrics averaged by the total number of valid users.

 Example